jotadwright/babel/experiments/clevr-learning/README.md

  - Do something with multiple composer solutions??
 Make hypotheses?
  - Do something with multiple comprehension branches??
 Make hypotheses?
- - Can a hashed cxn inventory be combined with the type hierarchy?

  - When parsing succeeds using multiple cxns, but interpretation fails (wrong answer), why not try to compose a program using subsets of the applied cxns instead of making a new holophrase directly?